 Tiny bells that ring are worn in the hair of victorious Dothraki warriors.
 Each bell signifies a victory that the man has won.
-The more victories the more bells in a warrior's braid.
-The bells are can be made of gold and silver and bronze.
-Dothraki women do not wear bells in their hair however Khaleesi Daenerys Targaryen is known to wear bells in her hair for the victories she has won.
-Even if a khalasar is not glimpsed the sound of the warrior's bells tells their foes that the Dothraki are near.
+The more victories, the more bells in a warrior's braid.
+The bells can be made of gold, silver, or bronze.
+Dothraki women do not wear bells in their hair; however, Khaleesi Daenerys Targaryen is known to wear bells in her hair for the victories she has won.
+Even if a khalasar is not glimpsed, the sound of the warrior's bells tells their foes that the Dothraki are near.

 A Game of Thrones

-When Daenerys Targaryen first sees her future husband Khal Drogo she notes that his heavy black braid is hung with tiny bells that ring softly as he moves.
-When Khal Drogo's khalasar defeats Ogo's khalasar and he adds Ogo's and his son Fogo's own bells to his hair.
-When she prepares Drogo for his funeral pyre Dany puts all of his bells in his hair.
+When Daenerys Targaryen first sees her future husband Khal Drogo, she notes that his heavy black braid is hung with tiny bells that ring softly as he moves.
+After their wedding, before they consummate the marriage, Drogo removes all his bells and unbraids his hair, with Dany's help.
+When Khal Drogo's khalasar defeats Ogo's khalasar, he adds Ogo's and his son Fogo's bells to his hair.
+When Daenerys prepares Drogo for his funeral pyre, she puts all of his bells in his hair.

 A Clash of Kings

-Jhiqui follows Dothraki custom and fastens a bell in Daenerys’s hair to mark her victory over the Undying.
-Daenerys tries to tell her that she has won no victories but Jhiqui disagrees, telling Dany that she burned the maegi in their house of dust and sent their souls to hell.
-Daenerys decides to hold her tongue thinking that the Dothraki will esteem her all the more for a few bells in her hair.
-When she goes to mount her silver she chimes, and again with every stride, but neither Ser Jorah or her bloodriders make mention of it.
+Jhiqui follows Dothraki custom, and fastens a silver bell in Daenerys Targaryen's hair to mark her victory over the Undying.
+Daenerys tries to tell her that she has won no victories, but Jhiqui disagrees, telling Dany that she burned the maegi in their house of dust and sent their souls to hell.
+Daenerys decides to hold her tongue, thinking that the Dothraki will esteem her all the more for a few bells in her hair.
+When she goes to mount her silver she chimes, and again with every stride, but neither Ser Jorah Mormont or her bloodriders make mention of it.

 A Storm of Swords

-Upon entering Astapor to purchase her Unsullied Dany is garbed Dothraki fashion.
+Upon entering Astapor to purchase her Unsullied, Dany is garbed in Dothraki fashion.
 Irri and Jhiqui have braided her hair and hung it with a tiny silver bell whose chime sings of the Undying of Qarth, burned in their Palace of Dust.